Blueguardian/rob337-p1/README.md

 # rob337-p1
 Project for B337 P1 ROB
-Congratiolations user of the Museum scanning robot!
+Congratulations user of the Museum scanning robot!
 It is currently able to

 Changelog: